jherforth/LuaLore/valkyrie/VALKYRIE_SYSTEM.md

 - No damage
 - Cooldown: 2.5 seconds

-**Drops:**
-- 2-5 Mese Crystals
-- 1-3 Diamonds
-- 2-5 Obsidian

 ## Spawn Mechanics

 ### Automatic Spawning
-- Valkyries spawn together as a group of 4 in sky fortresses on floating islands
+- Valkyries spawn individually and randomly in sky fortresses on floating islands
-- Only spawns in generated floating islands (Y > 100)
+- Only spawns in generated floating islands (Y > 500)
 - Requires significant cloudstone or aether block presence (50+ blocks) to detect fortress
-- Each fortress spawns valkyries only once (tracked in mod storage)
+- Each fortress spawns valkyrie only once (tracked in mod storage)
-- Valkyries positioned in a defensive circle around the fortress center
+- Valkyries patrol in a defensive circle around the fortress center
+- The corresponding wing color will spawn on the player model

+### Strike Assignments
+- Two of the seven strikes are assigned at random to the spawned Valkyrie
+- This mechanic keeps it uncertain as to how exactly the Valkyrie can be defeated.

 ### Manual Spawning (Testing)
 Players with "give" privilege can spawn valkyries using these commands:

-**Spawn entire boss group:**
-/spawn_valkyries
-Spawns all 4 valkyries around you in a circle (requires at least 3 to succeed)

 **Spawn individual valkyrie:**
 /spawn_valkyrie <type>